Learning for Interval Prediction of Electricity Demand: A Cluster-based Bootstrapping Approach: Interval Estimation

 \subsection{Performance Metrics}

-The Cluster-based Block Bootstrapping (CBB) \nomenclature[P]{\(\text{CBB}\)}{Cluster-based Block Bootstrapping} method, proposed in the next section makes use of the residual blocks and clustering to output the estimated distribution of the forecast for a given time.
-Our interest is in finding the quantile values during the time interval $i$ within which the values of electricity demand might lie with a probability $100(1-\alpha)\%$ which is the size of the confidence interval where $0\leq\alpha\leq1$.
-We will assume a symmetric interval for simplicity where the upper quantile of demand value at $(\alpha/2)$ is defined by $u_{\alpha,i}^j$ and the lower quantile at $(1-\alpha/2)$ is determined by $l_{\alpha,i}^j$ for the time interval $i$ and day $j$.
+Our interest is in finding the quantile values during the time interval $i$ within which the values of electricity demand might lie with a probability $100(1-\alpha)\%$ which is the size of the prediction interval where $\alpha$ is the confidence level, $0\leq\alpha\leq1$.
+The predicted upper quantile and the lower quantile is denoted by $u_{\alpha,i}^j$ and $l_{\alpha,i}^j$ respectively for the time interval $i$ on day $j$.

-In order to compare different algorithms for interval estimation at confidence level $100(1-\alpha)\%$ we use the \textit{Winkler Score} ($WS(\alpha)$) and \textit{Coverage Probability} ($CP(\alpha)$) which are defined as follows.
-Proposed by \cite{Winkler1972AEstimation}, $WS(\alpha)$ is used to evaluate the prediction interval for time series.
-For observed data $y_i^j$ during the $i_{th}$ time interval, $j_{th}$ day and $\alpha$ confidence level $WS(\alpha)_i^j$ is described by \cite{Hyndman2021Forecasting:Practice} as,